In this second installment, we’ll cover how to take your Pinterest profile to the next level with some simple habits and steps.

 Unless you have a route for a viewer to follow that will lead them to your site or blog, and an opportunity to either join your email list or engage in a direct sale, your Pinterest account will not actually yield you much beyond some new digital relationships, and perhaps some brand familiarity.

-If you haven’t yet, now would be a good time to check out our blog about inbound marketing to help you create a robust system of value-added content and engagement opportunities in other aspects of your marketing.
+If you haven’t yet, now would be a good time to check out our blogs about inbound marketing to help you create a robust system of value-added content and engagement opportunities in other aspects of your marketing.

 By employing these tips to strategically integrate Pinterest into a robust inbound marketing system, pin frequently, and increase your pins’ attractiveness through good design and price inclusion, you’ll be able to leverage this platform’s huge capacity for powerfully marketing your brand.